DFE-Digital/find-placement-schools/app/views/pages/terms_and_conditions.md

 # Terms and conditions
 ## Using our website

-Please read these Terms of Use (“General Terms”) carefully before using this Find ITT placements service (the “Service”).
+Please read these Terms of Use (“General Terms”) carefully before using this Find placement schools service (the “Service”).

 This service is maintained to enable: